roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Use node pools to control cGPU.md

         gpushare-device-plugin-ds-pjrvn   1/1     Running   0          15h   192.168.7.158   cn-shanghai.192.168.7.158   <none>           <none>
         ```

-    2. In this example, run the following command to delete the pod of gpushare-device-plugin on node cn-shanghai.192.168.7.157:
+    2. In this example, node cn-shanghai.192.168.7.157 is used.
+Run the following command to delete the pod of gpushare-device-plugin on this node:

         ```
         kubectl delete po gpushare-device-plugin-ds-6r8gs -n kube-system